BAS and GST Information

 - The Treasury Laws Amendment (GST Low Value Goods) Bill 2017 has been passed by parliament.
 Details here

 - ATO: GST on low value imported goods

 - Law Companion Ruling LCR 2018/3 When is a redeliverer responsible for GST on a supply of low value imported goods?

 - Commentary – “Government releases draft legislation to extend GST to low value imported goods“

 GST on new property sales to be remitted from settlement proceeds

 The legislation has been passed by parliament to require purchasers to withhold and remit GST from settlement proceeds on the purchase of new residential premises and subdivisions.

-The measures are to apply to contracts entered into from 1 July 2018, with pre-existing contracts excluded until 1 July 2020.
+The measures apply to contracts entered into from 1 July 2018, with pre-existing contracts excluded until 1 July 2020.

 A 2015 Budget measure now enacted extends the application of GST to digital products and services obtained by consumers online from overseas suppliers.